-How To Get Your Luggage At Baggage Claim Fast So You Can Start Your Holiday Weekend ASAP
+How To Get Your Luggage At Baggage Claim Without Waiting So You Can Start Your Holiday ASAP

 Traveling during the holidays can be very stressful.
 Between airport traffic and long check-in lines, you can wind up feeling less than full of holiday spirit when you finally arrive at your destination.
 Thanksgiving travel, in particular, tends to be extremely busy.
 To make sure you show up to grandma's house with a (mostly) genuine smile on your face, you'll need to learn how to get your luggage at baggage claim fast.